 9 Tips for Holiday Home Sellers

 Tradition has it that there's no point trying to sell your home in late winter, especially the holiday season.
 And every year at this time, listings bottom out.
-But Realtors report that buyers are out there, and desirable, well-staged, well-priced homes still sell well, no matter what month it is.
+But Real Estate Agents report that buyers are out there, and desirable, well-staged, well-priced homes still sell well, no matter what month it is.

 Here are some seasonal strategies to make your home stand out in the December/January market.